the-teachingRSE-project/competencies/competencies.md

 ## Research Software Engineering Master's Programme as an Example Curriculum

-The target audience for such a master's programme would be students holding a BSc degree from a domain science, which we will call "home domain" in the following.
+The target audience for such a master's programme would be students holding a bachelor's degree from a domain science, which we will call "home domain" in the following.
 There is explicitly no restriction on the candidates' home domain, it may be from the STEM disciplines, life sciences, humanities or social sciences.
-Candidates with a BSc in Computer Science are also explicitly included.
+Candidates with a bachelor's degree in computer science are also explicitly included.

 Basic mandatory courses include the following: